-Owen joined the Eastern Mennonite faculty in 1999 after teaching at Northwestern College (Iowa) for three years.
-He earned a bachelor’s degree in mathematics with secondary certification at Messiah College in Grantham, Pa., and a master’s degree and Ph.D. in mathematics at the University of Delaware in Newark.
-His graduate training is in combinatorics, and he has recently starting writing a Discrete Math textbook with Deirdre Smeltzer and Felix Lazebnik.
-He coauthored the geometry textbook Methods for Euclidean Geometry, published in 2010 by MAA.
+Owen earned a bachelor’s degree in mathematics with secondary certification at Messiah College in Grantham, Pa., and a master’s degree and Ph.D. in mathematics at the University of Delaware.
+He first taught at Eastern Mennonite in 1991 as a sabbatical replacement while on leave from graduate school, and then returned for a full-time position in 1999.
+His graduate training is in combinatorics (graph theory, specifically), and he is currently coauthoring a Discrete Math textbook to explain all he knows about the subject!
 His hobbies include playing basketball, bridge, and watching NFL football.
-Owen and his wife Barbara married in January 1990, with son Cameron born in 1998 and daughter Lily in 2001.
+Owen and his wife Barbara were married in January 1990, with son Cameron born in 1998 and daughter Lily in 2001.
 The family attends Weavers Mennonite Church in Harrisonburg, Va.

 Daniel King graduated with a bachelor’s degree from Goshen College, where he majored in Physics and Music.
 He received his M. S. and Ph.
 D. degrees in Theoretical and Applied Mechanics from the University of Illinois, where his research focused on the dynamic interactions between ultrasound and contrast agent microbubbles.
 In addition to bubbles, his broader research interests include acoustics and fluid mechanics.
 In his spare time he enjoys playing Ultimate and writing quirky little pop songs.